New York, NY (PRWEB) May 23, 2017

 Lighting – both natural and artificial – is a paramount element of both award-winning designs.
 Channel glass contributes to each building’s lighting strategy through its anti-glare, light-diffusing properties and exceptionally long spans.

 Channel glass offers a stunning alternative to traditional wall systems, creating virtually seamless, luminous glass walls of unlimited lengths.
 The self-supporting glass channels can stand as tall as 23 feet, while requiring minimal framing.
 The end result is a uniform appearance with clean design lines.

 Bendheim’s channel glass is available in eight decorative textures, in regular and low-iron glass, three thermal performance coatings, and hundreds of ceramic frit colors.
 The glass contains as much as 40% post-consumer recycled material.
 It is produced in a super-efficient glass furnace, powered by an ultra-clean mix of oxygen and natural gas.

 Bendheim is one of the foremost resources for specialty architectural glass.
-Founded in New York City in 1927, the fourth-generation, family-owned company offers more than 2,000 architectural glass types in stock and unlimited custom design solutions.
+Founded in New York City in 1927, the fourth-generation, family-owned company offers a virtually unlimited range of in-stock and custom architectural glass varieties.
 Bendheim develops, imports, and distributes its products worldwide.
-The company maintains production facilities in New Jersey and an extensive showroom in Tribeca, New York City.
-For additional information, please visit Bendheim.com
+The company maintains production facilities in New Jersey and an extensive showroom in New York City.
+For additional information, please visit Bendheim.com.